 It is a popular mountaineering destination for expert alpinists, not only for its incredible natural appeal but also for the exhilarating challenges that accompany the ascent.

 The mountain belongs to the Upper Khumbu region of the country and has become one of the defining climbs of eastern Nepal.

-This trip places you in the striking Sagarmatha National Park, with awe-inspiring views of the regions most notorious peaks.
+This trip places you in the striking Sagarmatha National Park, with awe-inspiring views of the region’s most iconic peaks.
 This includes the park’s namesake, Sagarmatha (Mt.
 Everest), Lhotse, Cho Oyu, and Pumori.
-The region has an expansive forestland, ranging from pine and birch trees to bamboo and the iconic wild rhododendron.
+The region has expansive forestland, ranging from pine and birch trees to bamboo and the iconic wild rhododendron.

 Ama Dablam will test the mettle of any climber brave enough to scale its crags and conquer its peak.
 Here is a closer look at this magnificent mountain and what it takes to reach its summit.